iv-mexx/git-releaselog/README.md

 * `git-releaselog --complete` will search the whole git log and group the changes nicely in sections by existing tags.

-To control the markup of the output, you can use these options (the default is slack):
+To control the markup of the output, you can use the `--format` option (the default is slack):

-* `--slack` produces output that looks nice when copy/pasted into slack
+* `--format slack` produces output that looks nice when copy/pasted into slack
-* `--md` produces markdown output in reverse order, e.g this repo's [releaselog]
+* `--format md` produces markdown output in reverse order, e.g this repo's [releaselog]

 ## Markup